 While co-owning property with an adult child may appear to bea wise choice for estate planning purposes, it is imperative that you understand the risks of and alternatives to co-ownership and discuss the advantages and disadvantages of such any such co-ownership strategy with your estate planning attorney before deciding on a course of action.

-Contact Owings Mills Estate Planning Attorneys
+Contact Owings Mills Estate Planning Attorney

 For more information, please contact our estate planning office in Owings Mills, Maryland by calling 410-654-3850 to schedule an appointment.